91d906h4/nun-lang/README.md

 Basically, u means 0, and n means 1, you can consider this is a machine code level language (only use 0 and 1).

 Why we use u and n?
-Because it's difficult to read, debug and code.
+Because it's difficult for programmers to read, debug and code.

 ### Built With